State and District Graduation Requirements

-Students receiving special education services may earn a Certificate of Academic Achievement (CAA) or Certificate of Individual Achievement (CIA) by passing state tests in English Language Arts, Math and Science.
+Students receiving special education services may earn a Certificate of Academic Achievement (CAA) or Certificate of Individual Achievement (CIA) by passing state tests in English Language Arts, and Math.
 Both allow students to receive a “regular” high school diploma.

-• Students in special education that take the high school state exams, with or without accommodations, and meet the required proficiency score will receive a CAA.
+- Students in special education that take the high school grade level state exams, with or without accommodations, and meet the “career and college readiness” proficiency scores will receive a CAA.

-» Basic proficiency in SBA /EOC – Students take the high school grade level state exams (SBA /EOC) – with or without accommodations – but their IEP team agrees that the graduation criteria for the student will be at the Basic level (Level 2) rather than the Proficient level (Level 3).
+- CIA Cut Score – on Regular (On-Grade) Assessment – Students take the high school grade level state exams with or without accommodations – but their IEP team agrees that the graduation criteria for the student will be at the Basic level (Level 2) rather than the Proficient level (Level 3).

-» Off-grade level assessments– Students take the SBA or EOC – with or without accommodations – at a lower grade level that best matches their abilities as agreed by the IEP team.
+- Off-grade level assessments– Students take the SBA – with or without accommodations – at a lower grade level that best matches their abilities as agreed by the IEP team.
 Students must meet the Proficient level (Level 3) for the grade level in which they test.